Donations and initiatives

 - safeguarding and enhancing the country’s cultural heritage, by promoting and sharing the Group’s artistic heritage with the public, supporting the main cultural and music initiatives and making them accessible to a wide and varied audience (e.g. Teatro alla Scala, Teatro Regio di Torino, Teatro del Maggio Musicale Fiorentino, Teatro Comunale di Vicenza, Piccolo Teatro, Teatro Franco Parenti e Teatro Piemonte Europa)

 - support the debate among stakeholders.
-The partnership with the Trento Festival of Economics was renewed once again in 2018, that revolved around the theme of “Technology and work”.
+The partnership with the Trento Festival of Economics was renewed once again.
 The festival’s goal was to analyse the relationship between employment and new technologies to understand the impact that these have on the labour market.

 - develop training opportunities for young people.
 Worthy of mention is the partnership with the Intercultural Foundation, which promotes and organises international exchanges between young students and also receives support with the provision of annual study bursaries for upper secondary school students, so that they can experience life and study abroad, being hosted by local families and attending a local school.